2 Days in Heraklion: Enjoy an Amazing City Break in Crete

 One of the best things you can do in Heraklion is drive through the wine region of Peza and visit some of the local wineries.

-There are many different wineries you can visit, among the ones I prefer, certainly Gavalas Winery.
-I can also recommend you to visit Minos-Miliarakis and Silva Daskalaki.
-Two of the best wine producers of Crete.
+You can visit different wineries, including Lyrarakis Winery, one of the best-known ones in Crete, or Fragospito, a boutique family experience.
+I can also recommend you to visit Minos-Miliarakis and Silva Daskalaki, two of the best wine producers in Crete.

-A visit to the village of Archanes should also be included in your itinerary.
-This gorgeous traditional village is less than 15 kilometers from Heraklion and it was restored with the aid of European and private funds.
+Your itinerary should also include a visit to Archanes.
+This is a gorgeous traditional village less than 15 kilometers from Heraklion that was restored with the aid of European and private funds.

 2 days in Heraklion